it of '45 Express"S

 The tour originated in Silicon Valley with a farewell ceremony hosted by Oak Hill Funeral Home and Cemetery, a Dignity Memorial provider, and ended 5 weeks later back in San Jose, 10,000 miles later.
 Plans are already being made the another tour in Spring 2013 with more visits to more communities in more states!

-Thanks to everyone who made this year's tour such an outstanding success!
+Thanks to everyone who made the 2012 tour such an outstanding success!

 The "Express" featured a 500 lb.
 6ft version of acclaimed artist Seward Johnson's famous 25 ft sculpture depicting the "Times Square Kiss" that took place on August 14, 1945 - the day America learned that World War II was over, stirring memories of those who experienced this historic day.